Log in

 • Representatives from QA

 This ensures that issues are seen and understood from multiple perspectives as you work on refining user stories.
-But don’t invite too many people.
-Only include those who are critical for helping in the refinement process.
+But don’t invite too many people, only those who are critical for helping in the refinement process.

 How long should the session be?

 There isn’t a set time limit for backlog refinement sessions, but most people don’t like to attend long meetings, especially if the conversation gets off track.
-Keep your sessions focused and short—45 minutes to 1 hour should be enough.
+Keep your sessions focused and short.
+Typically, 45 minutes to one hour should be enough.
 Have an agenda and stick to it.

 What should you do in a backlog refinement session?